shaquille-galimba/ReCommend/README.md

 A social-media-like app but for recommendations, where you can see other people's recommendations, may it be a book, movie, or a game.
 A user can recommend other user's recommendation, recommend another brand but with the same category, or recommend their own brand with a different category.
 This app looks to bring a single platform where you can search for a category(eg. restaurant) you would like to try and what other people's favorite brand(eg. Cheesecake Factory) it has to offer.

+## Using Heroku

+To use this app go to https://shaq-recommend.herokuapp.com/

+or install to your local environment:

 ## Installation

-To use this app, just clone this repo to your terminal.
+Clone this repo to your terminal.

 Then cd into the project folder.